WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-standard-guide.md

   * Set up a Python virtual environment through `conda` with the libraries that enable the virtual environment for use in a Jupyter Hub environment.
   * Install the Wallaroo Python wheel file.
   * Connect to a remote Wallaroo instance.
 This instance is configured to use the standard Keycloak service.
-* Wallaroo SDK from Google Workbench Demonstration (Optional)
+* Wallaroo SDK from remote JupyterHub Demonstration (Optional)
-  * The following steps are used to demonstrate using the Wallaroo SDK in a Google Vertex Workbench environment.
-The entire tutorial can be found on the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/sdk-install-guides/google-vertex-sdk-install).
+  * The following steps are used to demonstrate using the Wallaroo SDK in a external from the Wallaroo instance JupyterHub or Jupyter Notebook environment.
+The entire tutorial can be found on the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/sdk-install-guides/standard-install).
   * Create a workspace for our work.
   * Upload the Aloha model.
   * Create a pipeline that can ingest our submitted data, submit it to the model, and export the results